hrossman/pymsm/paper.md

 ## Custom fitters
 `PyMSM` works with Cox proportional hazards models by default using the lifelines [@Davidson-Pilon:2019] Python library, but also allows configuration of custom event-specific fitters.
-EventSpecificFitter class is an abstract class which defines the API and needs to be implemented by the user.
+EventSpecificFitter class is an abstract class which defines the API and needs to be subclassed by the user.

 Some custom fitters are available off-the-shelf such as survival trees [@Ishwaran:2008] through the `scikit-survival` Python package [@Pölsterl:2020].